TayfunCesur/GithubProjectBrowser/README.md

  ```
 	class ProjectsDataRepository @Inject constructor(
 	    	private val mapper: ProjectMapper,
 		private val dataStore: ProjectsDataStoreFactory
-		) : ProjectsRepository{ // This is the interface that represents your use cases
+		) : ProjectsRepository { // This is the interface that represents your use cases
 		       		        // You defined it in the Domain Layer
 		override fun getProjects(): Observable<List<Project>> {
         	    return dataStore.getRemoteDataStore().getProjects().map {
                        it.map {
                            mapper.mapFromEntity(it)
                        }
                     }
                 }
 	 }
  ```
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can think this layer responsible for getting and serving data through the Domain layer but it doesn't care about where or how the data comes.
 It just a navigator that navigates your flow through the Remote or Cache.